Hoffman Estates Custody Lawyers

 Temporary hearings are an essential part of most initial determinations and a few subsequent modifications.
 At these hearings, judges typically make preliminary parenting time division determinations.
 Frequently, as is often the case, these temporary decisions become permanent, unless substantial evidence emerges that they are inappropriate.

 If this evidence is available, it usually comes from a social services investigation.
 If the matter is contested, most Cook County judges order such investigations.
 A social worker’s recommendation is based on an extensive study of the family and the surrounding circumstances.

 Illinois family law strongly favors agreements between the parties.
 So, if there is such an agreement, the judge almost always approves it.
 Out-of-court settlements like these reduce legal fees, increase civility, and give the parties more control over the outcome.

 Contact a Hard-Working Attorney

 Child custody decisions must be in the best interests of the children.
-For a free consultation with an experienced parenting time lawyer in Hoffman Estates, contact Delaney Heckman.
+For a free consultation with an experienced parenting time lawyer in Hoffman Estates, contact Andrea Heckman Law.